 Exchanges

 The Mosaic message bus uses two exchanges to send messages.
 The command and the event exchange where the corresponding messages are sent/published to.
 Both of them are topic exchanges that allow for flexible message routing.
-Queues bind to these exchanges to subscribe to commands and events.
+The inbox queues bind to these exchanges to subscribe to commands and events.

 Every Mosaic service must make sure that those exchanges exist when the application starts.